Connect with us

 Revenue grew by 9.54% during the fiscal year that ended on June 30 and by an unprecedented 15.9% the previous year.

-The result of the strong growth is that the state has a revenue surplus of $3.9 billion going into the 2023 legislative that begins in early January.
+The result of the strong growth is that the state has a revenue surplus of $3.9 billion going into the 2023 legislative session that begins in early January.
 Having $4 billion in reserves is staggering considering the total state support budget, which consists primarily of general tax collections, such as the sales tax on retail items and the income tax, is $7.86 billion for the current fiscal year.

-A small portion of those reserve funds, about $450 million, are federal relief funds and money from lawsuit settlements, but most of the funds are the result of a boon in state tax collections.
+A small portion of those reserve funds, about $450 million, are COVID-19 federal relief funds and money from lawsuit settlements, but most of the funds are the result of a boon in state tax collections.

-The net result of those large reserves is that state political are feeling pretty good and bragging on their governance prowess.
+The net result of those large reserves is that state political leaders are feeling pretty good and bragging on their governance prowess.

 “We are in a great financial position,” Gunn, R-Clinton, said recently, echoing similar comments of Reeves.

-“We can't neglect or ignore the fact that conservative spending led to this type of financial situation,” Gunn continued.
-“We have rejected the attempts to grow over the last many years and this (revenue surplus) has been the result of that.”
+“We can’t neglect or ignore the fact that conservative spending led to this type of financial situation,” Gunn continued.
+“We have rejected the attempts to grow government over the last many years and this (revenue surplus) has been the result of that.”

 That is all well and good except for the fact most states have had similar unprecedented surpluses.
-California, for example, a state that Mississippi politicians like to criticize for its liberal policies, had a whopping $98 billion surplus, though, it appears that the Coast state's tax collections already are slowing.
+California, for example, a state that Mississippi politicians like to criticize for its liberal policies, had a whopping $98 billion surplus, though, it appears that the West Coast state’s tax collections already are slowing.

 But before slowing, California provided one-time rebates of between $200 and $1,500 to individuals earning less than $250,000 and to households earning less than $500,000.

 In Mississippi, the taxpayers have not yet reaped any direct cash benefits from the massive surplus.
 In the 2022 session, legislators approved the largest tax cut in state history – a $525 million cut to the income tax.
 But that tax cut will not be fully phased in until 2026.
-Taxpayers can a small monthly benefit from the tax cut starting in January if they change their payroll deductions.
+Taxpayers can receive a small monthly benefit from the tax cut starting in January if they change their payroll deductions.
 Otherwise, taxpayers will receive no benefit from the tax cut until they file their tax returns in early 2024.

 Lt.
 Gov. Delbert Hosemann has proposed the Legislature provide a rebate in the 2023 session.
 Reeves and Gunn are proposing the complete elimination of the income tax.
 Such a cut will take an additional $2 billion out of the state treasury on top of the $525 million tax cut made last year.